SmartAQnet/smartAQnet.github.io/_posts/en/2019-09-16-data-driven-modeling.md

 - establish a forum for exchange of ideas between the experts using these methods in different applications
 - initiate collaboration and strengthen interdisciplinary research.

-Dr. Johannes Riesterer gave an oral presentation on Gaussian process regression for heterogeneous measuring networks of environmental data.
+Dr. Johannes Riesterer gave a presentation on Gaussian process regression for heterogeneous measuring networks of environmental data.